 Choose Products Carefully

-In EYLIZA’s Founder- Cherish’s Minimalist Makeup Collection, she uses the method of reusing multiple products for different purposes.
+EYLIZA’s Founder, Cherish, shared her secrets to keeping a minimalist makeup collection.
+In her video, she explains a method of reusing multiple products for different purposes.
 For example, she uses The Cali Contour Palette by Smashbox as her eyeshadow, bronzer, highlight, and baking!
 You could also choose products that give you multiple advantages, or pick ones you use the most.

 Don’t Throw What You Can’t Afford

-Although it can be tempting during the heat of the moment to throw everything away and go all-natural, you want to take into consideration the previous step mentioned in this article.
+Now before you start creating a “throw-away” pile, you should be sure you don’t throw items that might cost you more to replace in the short-term.
+So although it can be tempting during the heat of the moment to throw everything away and go all-natural, you want to take into consideration a few things:

-If you’re only starting, throwing away certain items one day at a time can be beneficial as opposed to doing it in one big hit.
-Also, if you change your mind in the future- you don’t need to worry about breaking the bank to replace those items.
+If you’re only starting: throwing away certain products one day at a time can be beneficial as opposed to doing it in one big hit.
+Take it slowly, especially if you’re not 100% on the whole minimalist makeup idea.
+And if you can’t afford to throw your items away, start by putting them aside or giving them to a friend or family member (who won’t mind if you ask for it back.)
+P.S: if change your mind about a minimalist makeup collection in the future – you don’t need to worry about breaking the bank to replace any items you threw away.

 Utilize What You Have